QuantEcon/lecture-source-jl/rst_files/general_packages.rst

 ============

 ..
 I am not sure I agree...
-Many pacakges are more s
+The size of the ecosystem depends on what kind of package you are thinking of
 ..
 While Julia lacks the massive scientific ecosystem of Python, it has successfully attracted a small army of enthusiastic and talented developers

 Julia has both a large number of useful, well written libraries and many incomplete poorly maintained proofs-of-concept